-SOUTHCOM Establishes Autonomous Warfare Command
+SOUTHCOM establishes Autonomous Warfare Command

 |Downloads:

-This work, SOUTHCOM Establishes Autonomous Warfare Command, by SSgt Christopher Bermudez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, SOUTHCOM establishes Autonomous Warfare Command, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.